 One of the most fundamental differences between Sales Force Automation and Customer Relationship Management is that while Sales Force Automation looks at the entire sales process and tracks the efforts of salespeople internally, Customer Relationship Management is different.
 It’s all about the customer.

 Customer Relationship Management has emerged as one of the most prominent types of enterprise software.
 In its early days, Customer Relationship Management was a bit less sophisticated, and had several core features that all pointed in one direction.
 Customer Relationship Management has always been a customer-focused tool, and focuses primarily on relationships between a business and its customers.

 One of these most common and fundamental CRM tools is a set of detailed customer profiles.
 Many CRM vendors and people describing the software talk about ‘putting names to faces’ and ‘doing business intelligence’ on individual customers.
 Many CRM systems have been adapted into videophone systems, to help call center workers or sales people to have customer profiles in front of them while they speak.

-Another major feature of CRN is customer histories.
+Another major feature of CRM is customer histories.
 A repository of customer behavior and purchase information is stored in individual accounts, to help people understand customer motivations, and what their relationship with the business has been like.

 Sales Force Automation is very different philosophically.
 It’s aimed at looking at the sales process, and automating a lot of what used to be done manually.
 Sales Force Automation tackles logistical and practical issues involved in generating leads, making sales and closing deals.

-SFA vs. CRM: Different Features — Unique Features of SFA
+SFA vs CRM: Different Features — Unique Features of SFA